pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 Now you can configure your credentials.

 {% highlight bash %}
-bash$ lein pallet add-service aws aws-ec2 your-aws-key your-aws-secret-key
+bash$ lein pallet add-service aws aws-ec2 "your-aws-key" "your-aws-secret-key"
 {% endhighlight %}

 Note that this creates a `~/.pallet/services/aws.clj` file with your credentials